steven-neal/TechnicalResume/README.md

 <details><summary>PowerShell</summary>
 <br>
-Formatting basic powershell commands for basic system management including an understanding of execution permissions and the powershell help system.
+I took the <a href="https://www.linkedin.com/learning/powershell-5-essential-training">PowerShell 5 Essential Training</a> course provided by LinkedIn Learning.
+I learned how to format basic powershell commands for basic system management including an understanding of execution permissions and the powershell help system.
 Constructing pipelines, variables and arrays to store outputs be used in other commands.
 Introduction to scripting and process automation for system administration.
 <br>

 <ul>